 Regenerating Bristol from the ground up

-Generation Soil is a Bristol-based community composting and soil regeneration project.
+Generation Soil CIC is a Bristol-based community composting organisation working at the intersection of food waste, soil health, and local regeneration.

 Food waste isn’t rubbish.
 Soil isn’t inert.
 Regeneration starts at home.